 It depends, again on many factors.
 My own schedule is one.
 Sometimes I get backed up with work and it may be many months before I could even start work on your project.
 It also depends on the complexity of the model.
 Some models can take only a few days to build, some may take many months.
 If you absolutely need the model to be built by a certain time, you must state this deadline up front before I can give a quote.
 Due to work commitments that may be ahead of you, it may not be possible to meet a close deadline.

-Patience on your part would be
+Patience on your part

-asset to having the model done well.
+would be the greatest asset to having the model done

 What about the "regular stuff" you sell, like your kits?
 How come it takes so long for them to be delivered?